benbrignell/principles.design/contribute.md

 You don't need to be a giant organisation or a famous designer and author with 72.4 million followers on Twitter to submit a set of personal Design Principles.

 The objective of this community is to build a resource we can learn from.
-There's not much value in a repository filled with 100s of examples of vague and generic principles so here are some basic guidelines:
+There's not much value in a repository filled with 100s of examples of generic principles so here are some basic guidelines:

 ### Guidelines